retobuergisser/homepage/content/home/teaching.md

 #### University of Zurich

-* Social democracy in the 21st century in Switzerland and Europe, BA Seminar, Spring Term 2025.
+* Social democracy in the 21st century in Switzerland and Europe, BA Seminar, Spring 2025.
-* The Political Economy of Climate Change, MA Seminar, Spring Term 2025.
+* The Political Economy of Climate Change, MA Seminar, Spring 2025.
-* Swiss Politics in Comparative Perspective, BA Lecture, Fall Term 2024.
+* Swiss Politics in Comparative Perspective, BA Lecture, Fall 2024.
-* The Political Economy of Climate Change, MA Seminar, Spring Term 2024.
+* The Political Economy of Climate Change, MA Seminar, Spring 2024.
-* The Political Economy of Climate Change, MA Seminar, Spring Term 2023.
+* The Political Economy of Climate Change, MA Seminar, Spring 2023.
-* The Politics of the Welfare State, BA Specialization Seminar, Fall/Spring Term 2021/2022.
+* The Politics of the Welfare State, BA Specialization Seminar, Fall/Spring 2021/2022.
-* Political Consequences of Technological Change, MA Seminar, Spring Term 2021.
+* Political Consequences of Technological Change, MA Seminar, Spring 2021.
-* Swiss Economic and Social Policy in Comparative Perspective, BA Seminar, Spring Term 2020.
+* Swiss Economic and Social Policy in Comparative Perspective, BA Seminar, Spring 2020.
-* Political Consequences of Technological Change, MA Seminar, Spring Term 2020.
+* Political Consequences of Technological Change, MA Seminar, Spring 2020.

 #### University of Bern

-* Causes and Consequences of the Crisis in Southern Europe, BA Seminar, Fall Term 2019.\
+* Causes and Consequences of the Crisis in Southern Europe, BA Seminar, Fall 2019.\
   *Awarded with the Excellence in Teaching Award by the Faculty of Business, Economics, and Social Science.*
-* States and Markets: Introduction to Comparative Political Economy, BA Seminar, Spring Term 2019.\
+* States and Markets: Introduction to Comparative Political Economy, BA Seminar, Spring 2019.\
   *Awarded with the Excellence in Teaching Award by the Faculty of Business, Economics, and Social Science.*
-* Causes and Consequences of the Crisis in Southern Europe, BA Seminar, Fall Term 2018.
+* Causes and Consequences of the Crisis in Southern Europe, BA Seminar, Fall 2018.

 #### European University Institute

 * Introduction to Quantitative Methods, Ph.D.
-Seminar, Fall Term 2015 (with Fabrizio Bernardi).
+Seminar, Fall 2015 (with Fabrizio Bernardi).
 * Catch-Up Course in Data Analysis, Ph.D.
-Block Seminar, Fall Term 2015.
+Block Seminar, Fall 2015.

 #### Supervision